 That's exactly what we have today.

-Now again, let's look at some of the nature of the opposition.
-We will go ahead and take a little survey as we're going along.
+Let's look at some of the nature of the opposition; we will take a little survey as we're going along.
 This is not a problem of Judaizers as we have in the book of Galatians.
-This is a problem with Gnostics.
-And Gnostics means we know.
-And the illumination of Gnosticism is illuminism-what we know as the Illuminati today.
-Masonry-and, I think we're in for a big surprise how much that really is controlling everything-and with their subsidiary groups that they have.
+This is a problem with Gnostics, meaning we know.
+The illumination of Gnosticism is illuminism-the Illuminati today and Masonry-which I think we're in for a big surprise how much that really is controlling everything, and with their subsidiary groups that they have.
 This has to do with the beginning paganization of the Church of God, rather than the conspiracy to bring it back to Judaism through circumcision.

 Now let's look at some of this and why he uses this terminology.
-Again, let's go to the Epistle of 1-John 1:6, and it talks about some of the opposition, which is bringing spiritual darkness.
-And that's happening in the Church today.
-1-John 1:6: "If we are proclaiming that we have fellowship with Him, but we are walking in the darkness..."
+1-John 1:6 talks about some of the opposition that is bringing spiritual darkness.
+That's happening in the Church today.

+1-John 1:6: "If we proclaim that we have fellowship with Him, but we are walking in the darkness..."
 Very profound!
-We'll talk about light and darkness as we get into the series.
-But this is exactly what is happening in the churches today.
-Exactly what is happening within all of the ministers today.
+We'll talk about light and darkness as we get Into the series, but this is exactly what is happening in the churches today; exactly what is happening within all of the ministers today.
 They are being told to preach darkness, and yet, they keep saying they are of the light.

-Verse 8-it also shows that there are those coming around: "If we say that we do not have sin, we are deceiving ourselves, and the Truth is not in us."
-Guess what one of the latest teachings is: That other religions can also receive salvation through their religions.
-And so, I think that Satan has received permission to take down, in particularly, the Worldwide Church of God as quickly as he can.
-So that this test, that we are going to see in 1-John, is going to be so profound because everyone must follow the Truth.
+Verse 8 shows that there are those coming around: "If we say that we do not have sin, we are deceiving ourselves, and the Truth is not in us."

+Guess what one of the latest teachings is?
+That other religions can also receive salvation through their religions!
+I think that Satan received permission to take down, in particularly, the Worldwide Church of God quickly.
+This test, that we are going to see in 1-John, is going to be so profound because everyone must follow the Truth.

-Let's go to 1-John 2:4.
-Now they are saying that it's not necessary for salvation to keep the commandments of God and that commandment-keeping is only the 'tradition' of the Church.
-Now think on that tinkle of Truth for just a minute.
-If commandment-keeping is only a 'tradition' of the Church that means that other traditions in other churches are just as valid-correct?
-Yes!
-And above all, I want you to understand something: that the book of 1-John-though it is simple to read, though it appears easy to understand-is very deep and very profound and it really teaches you how to think!
-And so that's what we will do as we go through here.
+They are saying that it's not necessary for salvation to keep the commandments of God and that commandment-keeping is only the 'tradition' of the Church.
+Think on that tinkle of Truth for just a minute.
+If commandment-keeping is only a tradition of the Church that means that other traditions in other churches are just as valid.
+And above all, I want you to understand that the book of 1-John though it is simple to read, though it appears easy to understand-is very deep and very profound and it really teaches you how to think!
+That's what we will do as we go through here.

-1-John 2:4: "Anyone who says, 'I know Him,' and is not keeping His commandments, is a liar, and the truth is not in him."
-Now we're also going to cover a little session on commandment-keeping when we're going through here.
-And we're also going to make this a major series in love.
+1-John 2:4: "The one who says, 'I know Him' and does not keep His commandments, is a liar, and the Truth is not in him."
+We're also going to cover a little session on commandment-keeping when we're going through here, and we're also going to make this a major series in love.

-Let's come down here to v 8: "On the other hand, I am writing a new commandment to you, which is true in Him and in you, because the darkness is passing away and the true light is already shining."
-And we will have to put 'if you are walking to the light' (John 3:16-21).
+Verse 8: "Again, I am writing a new commandment to you, which is true in Him and in you, because the darkness is passing away and the true Light is already shining"-if you are walking to the light (John 3:16-21).

-Now, let's come back up here to v 6 and we will see the opposition again: "Anyone who claims to dwell in Him is obligating himself also to walk even as He Himself walked."
-Is another way of saying you shall know them by their fruits.
+We will see the opposition again v 6: "Anyone who claims to dwell in Him is obligating himself also to walk even as He Himself walked."
+Another way of saying you shall know them by their fruits.